 Executive Leadership Team - Each functional area of the business will maintain a risk register for their area, specific to their functional objectives and accountabilities.
 The purpose of the Functional Risk Register's is to allow each Functional Area Executive to effectively communicate the risks, controls and additional treatments that effect their specific objectives.
 This in turn informs organisational decision making and allows for the appropriate allocation of resources in accordance with G8's risk appetite.
-The contents of Functional Area Risk Registers will assist the Chief Legal, Quality & Risk Officer in maintaining the Strategic
+The contents of Functional Area Risk Registers will assist the Chief Legal, Quality & Risk Officer/Head of Risk in maintaining the Enterprise Risk Register, with significant risks identified within the functions to be included in the Strategic Risk Register.
+Functional Risk Registers are to be reviewed and reported to the Chief Legal, Quality & Risk Officer/Head of Risk of Risk a minimum of quarterly.

-Risk Register, with significant risks identified within the functions to be included in the Strategic Risk Register.
-Functional Risk Registers are to be reviewed and reported to the Chief Legal, Quality & Risk Officer a minimum of quarterly.
+Chief Legal, Quality & Risk Officer - The Chief Legal, Quality & Risk Officer and Head of Risk are responsible for championing risk management within the organisation and guiding the rest of the Executive in following the requirements of the G8 Risk Management Framework.
+At the strategic level, this activity includes following up with

-Chief Legal, Quality & Risk Officer - The Chief Legal, Quality & Risk Officer is responsible for championing risk management within the organisation and guiding the rest of the Executive in following the requirements of the G8 Risk Management Framework.
-At the strategic level, this activity includes following up members of the Executive on updates to risks within the strategic risk register, eliciting information on status, control effectiveness and progress in implementing further treatments.
-The Chief Legal, Quality & Risk Officer is also responsible for reporting to the Board on a monthly basis any material changes to, or new emerging, strategic risks, reporting to the ARMC on a quarterly basis with an updated strategic risk management dashboard, and otherwise summarising the strategic risk environment of G8 for the CEO, ARMC and Board, as appropriate.
+Risk Owners on updating the risks within the enterprise risk register, eliciting information on status, control effectiveness and progress in implementing further treatments.
+The Chief Legal, Quality & Risk Officer is also responsible for reporting to the Board on a monthly basis any material impacts and/or changes to, or new emerging, enterprise risks, reporting to the ARMC on a quarterly basis with an updated enterprise risk management dashboard, and otherwise summarising the enterprise risk environment of G8 for the CEO, ARMC and Board, as appropriate.